 An eligible educational institution is generally any college, university, vocational school, or other postsecondary educational institution eligible to participate in a student aid program administered by the Department of Education.

-Contributions to a QTP on behalf of any beneficiary cannot be more than the amount necessary to provide for the qualified higher education expenses of the beneficiary.
-Contact the program’s trustee or administrator to determine the program’s contribution limit.
-Contributions made to a QTP are not deductible.
+Contributions to a QTP on behalf of any beneficiary can't be more than the amount necessary to provide for the qualified higher education expenses of the beneficiary.
+Contact the program's trustee or administrator to determine the program's contribution limit.
+Contributions made to a QTP aren't deductible.